jbulin/jbulin.github.io/teaching/spring/ntin071/index.md

 # NTIN071 Automata and Grammars (Spring 2025)

-This is the webpage of the English lecture taught by Jakub Bulín.
+This is the webpage of the English lecture (Monday, 12:20pm in S3) taught by Jakub Bulín.:

 * 🇬🇧 The lecture is accompanied by a tutorial.
-The website for my tutorial class is [here](tutorial/).
-If you are enrolled in the tutorial class of [Vladislav Kuboň](https://ufal.mff.cuni.cz/vladislav-kubon), please direct all questions regarding the tutorial and the credit to him.
+The website for my tutorial class (Monday, 3:40pm in S11) is [here](tutorial/).
+If you are enrolled in the tutorial class of [Vladislav Kuboň](https://ufal.mff.cuni.cz/vladislav-kubon), (Tuesday, 2pm in S11), please direct all questions regarding the tutorial and the credit to him.
 * 🇨🇿 Informace o českých cvičeních Jakuba Bulína najdete [zde](cviceni/).
 * 🇨🇿 Česká přednáška Marty Vomlelové sídlí [zde](https://dl1.cuni.cz/course/view.php?id=5119).